Hurricane Beryl (2018): Meteorological history

 A vigorous tropical wave with a large amount of convection, or thunderstorms, moved off the coast of Africa on July 1.
 However, most of the convective activity diminished as it moved west-southwestwards.
 Late on July 3, the NHC began tracking this disturbance while it was over the eastern tropical Atlantic for tropical cyclogenesis.
 The wave quickly organized over the next two days, with a concentrated area of thunderstorms over the low-level center and rainbands developing over the southern side of the disturbance.
 At 12:00 UTC on July 4, the wave organized into a tropical depression about 1,500 miles (1,300 nautical miles) west-southwest of the Cape Verde Islands.
 At 00:00 UTC on July 5, the depression strengthened into Tropical Storm Beryl while located at 10.1°N 38.0°W; this was farther southeast than any other Atlantic cyclone on record so early in the calendar year.
 Due to its very small size, Beryl was prone to very quick changes in intensity, as the storm's tiny inner core could quickly spin up or spin down, depending on the atmospheric conditions.
 A mid-level eye becoming apparent as the system was consolidating on July 5.
 Despite relatively cool waters, Beryl began a period of rapid intensification late on July 5.
 The storm developed a 5 nmi pinhole eye under a central dense overcast.
-Beryl strengthened into a hurricane at 06:00 UTC on July 6, becoming the third-earliest hurricane to form in the tropical Atlantic Ocean, behind the 1933 Trinidad hurricane and Hurricane Elsa of 2021, and the easternmost Atlantic hurricane to form from a tropical wave prior to the month of August since reliable records began in 1850.
+Beryl strengthened into a hurricane at 06:00 UTC on July 6, becoming the fourth-earliest hurricane to form in the tropical Atlantic Ocean, behind the 1933 Trinidad hurricane, a hurricane coincidentally with the same name in 2024, and Hurricane Elsa of 2021, and the easternmost Atlantic hurricane to form from a tropical wave prior to the month of August since reliable records began in 1850.
 Simultaneously, the small cyclone's pinhole eye became visible.